phastmike/pico110/README.md

 pi pico board and a TM1638 board with 8 buttons and 8 leds.
 The drawback is the use of polling for the buttons.
 A TFT display and some interrupts for keys would suit better.

-With these modulesi we're able to indicate the frequency but with limited text representation.
+With these modules we're able to indicate the frequency but with limited text representation.

 ## Menus / Features